maxxiimo/the-front-end-manifesto/foundation-styles.md

 ##### What's in Each Section

 I use the above structure for most of my projects.
-What follows is a snippet of each section as they appear in [application.scss][] followed by a description:
+What follows is a snippet of each section as they actually appear in [application.scss][] followed by a description of what the section should be used for:

     /*
     * Important!
 Do *not* use Sprockets "require" syntax.